Sept 2004 – An Evening with Colin Baker, Alexander’s, Chester

 13 July 2013 – Who at the Hilbre 0.5

 What a venue, what a stroke of luck.
 I don’t believe in fate, but I do believe that if you throw enough effort at something then the cards must eventually start falling your way.
 Last year’s event was superb.
 Fun company, laughter, and all the old atmosphere back.
 The Hilbre’s friendly staff pulled out all the stops with their breakfast, barbeque and Gallifreyale on tap.
 For once nothing went wrong.
-The only story I can tell you is that I loved the sight of Dr Who celebs and organisers all piled high with bottles of wine from a car boot at the hotel as we prepared for a lovely Indian meal at a bring-yer-booze establishment.
+The only story I can tell you is that I loved the sight of Doctor Who celebs and organisers all piled high with bottles of wine from a car boot at the hotel as we prepared for a lovely Indian meal at a bring-yer-booze establishment.
 Poor Toby Hadoke was taken to task by the manager for trying to order side orders for a main course, as apparently you don’t buy much in the way of customer service if you’re not paying corkage.

 All of which brings us to…